Awareness Track

 Global Consciousness & Collective Awareness

 Whether the statistics prove a real connection or not, the question itself has become a touchstone for the awareness community.
+EarthBeat has followed the GCP since the early days, first with the original network-variance dot and now with the richer GCP 2.0 band indicator.

 A note on this content: The Global Consciousness Project is a real research project with published data.
 Whether its findings demonstrate a connection between consciousness and physical systems is actively debated in the scientific community.
 What we share here reflects how the awareness community engages with this data - not scientific claims.